 Low season: June – August

-We're sure we've given you lots to think about, but if you're still in a muddle then you'd probably benefit from Leap VIP, which gives you access to our knowledge hub as well as our travel guru, Milly, who can help you script your perfect gap year.
+We're sure we've given you lots to think about, but if you're still in a muddle with your gap year travel plans then give us a call and our friendly team of experts can advise.
 The good news is that no matter the time of year, there'll always be somewhere in the world with decent weather.
-Even if you experience a bit of rain, it probably won't be anything like the never-ending drizzle of the UK.
+Get in touch.

 FAQs:

-- When do most people start their gap year travels?
+When do most people start their gap year travels?
 We've found that most of our Leapers begin their gap year in January/February.
-They usually finish school and have a summer of festivals and celebrations before getting a job and working and saving as hard as they can until Christmas, setting off on their adventures in the New Year.
+They usually finish school and have a summer of festivals and celebrations before getting a job and working and saving as hard as they can until Christmas, setting off on their adventures in the New Year to all manner of different countries.

-- Where's the best place to meet fellow travellers?
+Where's the best place to meet fellow travellers?
 You'll find other travellers in just about every country you visit, especially if you're staying in hostels!
-Some countries are more popular with gappers than others, either because they're cheap or have a well-trodden backacker route, but wherever you end up you'll make friends.
 If you're worried about setting off solo then consider joining a team programme first and then travelling on with the people you meet there.

 Yes please, tell me more